MehmetColaak/Deconvolution_Project/README.md

 # Audio Signal Deconvolution Tool

 This Python script calculates the deconvolution of audio signals to extract the impulse response from a recorded audio file using a reference file.
-It uses the `librosa`, `numpy`, `soundfile`, and `scipy` libraries for signal processing and the `tkinter` library for file dialogues.
+It uses the `librosa`, `numpy`, `soundfile`, `matplotlib` and `scipy` libraries for signal processing and the `tkinter` library for file dialogues.

 ## Requirements